SavageCore/btn-bonus-calculations/README.md

 ## Related

-- [ahd-bonus-calculations](https://github.com/SavageCore/ahd-bonus-calculations) - Display points remaining and time left at current daily point rate until you can afford an exchange at AHD
+- [ahd-bonus-calculations](https://github.com/SavageCore/ahd-bonus-calculations) - Display points remaining and time left at current daily point rate until you can afford a promotion at AHD

 ## License